 PSMS K-12 Educational Grants

 The Puget Sound Mycological Society, a 501(c)(3) non-profit organization chartered in 1964, maintains a small grant program to support the study of fungi in K-12 classrooms in Washington State.
-Realizing that it is often difficult for schools to fund additional science educational materials, PSMS offers assistance to teachers' efforts to promote and further their students' understanding of fungi and their importance in our lives.
+Realizing that it is often difficult for these schools to fund additional science educational materials, PSMS offers assistance to teachers' efforts to promote and further their students' understanding of fungi and their importance in our lives.
 Proposals for larger scale, more involved activities that would exceed the small-grant limit should be submitted to PSMS's Ben Woo Scholarship program.
-In addition, pre-approved PSMS Members may apply for an honorarium of up to $100 (see below) for making a presentation about fungi or doing an educational project concerning fungi with a K-12 Washington State classroom.
+In addition, pre-approved PSMS Members may apply for an honorarium of up to $100 for making a presentation on or doing a project concerning fungi with a K-12 Washington State classroom.

 Who is eligible?

 K-12 classrooms in Washington state.
-Pre-approved PSMS members who are speaking or doing a fungi-related presentation or project in a K-12 Washington State Classroom.
+Pre-approved PSMS members who are speaking or doing a project in a K-12 Washington State Classroom.

 How do I apply?